 Batard was an incredible experience.
 We crafted a restaurant from nothing and made of it what we wanted.

-Markus, had surrounded himself with incredibly talented people, and had opened a restaurant that would go on to receive 3 stars from the NYT, James Beard Award for Best New Restaurant of 2015, and most incredibly, the notoriously difficult to acquire Michelin Star.
+Markus, had surrounded himself with incredibly talented people, and opened a restaurant that went on to receive 3 stars from the NYT, James Beard Award for Best New Restaurant of 2015, and most incredibly, the notoriously difficult to acquire Michelin Star.

 Markus asked me to be his rotisseur (meat, sauce, and roast) cook for the opening.
 I took on sous chef responsibility right after we received the NYT review.